levatech007/volo-rails-api-example/README.md

 ## ERD
 ![Wireframes](/images/ERD.png)

-## Unsolved Problems:
+## Unsolved Problems in BE:
-- Routes don’t have any authorization.
+- Routes don’t have authorization.
-- Location marker on map is centered at coordinates, pointer is offset.
+- Password change is not functional beyond receiving password reset email.
+- Weather data is duplicated in Heroku.
+-

 ## Future Features:
 - Airport information with flight schedules.